 The sweet tasty peanut butter is every child’s favorite.
 Peanut butter is healthy snack filled with vitamin E, an antioxidant that protects nerve membranes.
 Peanut butter also has thiamin which is considered good for their brains and glucose helps in giving energy.

 Oats or oatmeal can be an excellent source of energy for the toddlers.
-Oats are rich in fiber that help to keep kids feeling full, so they don’t snack on junk food.
-Oats are also rich in vitamin E, B complex, and zinc, which helps the infant’s brain to work best.
+They are rich in fiber that can help to keep kids feeling full, so they don’t snack on junk food.
+Also, oats are rich in vitamin E, B complex, and zinc, which helps the infant’s brain to work best.

 Milk and Yogurt:

 Dairy products are the rich source of B vitamins, which are necessary for the infant’s brain tissues, neurotransmitters, and enzymes.
 An excellent source of protein and carbohydrates for the brain can be found in low-fat milk or yogurt.
-Dairy is also an excellent source of vitamin D, which children and teens need in higher amounts than adults.
+Dairy products are also an excellent source of vitamin D, which children and teens need higher amounts than adults.

 As infants grow every day rapidly, it is necessary that we take care of their health and provide them with best vitamins and nutrients, which can help their brain develop healthily.
-These food items can help your child with the right amount of nutrients and minerals.
+But, these food items can help your child with the right amount of nutrients and minerals.